-Situated in the same building that housed the Eureka Sentinel Newspaper, the museum’s first floor proudly displays an original, complete pressroom from the 1860s—the very press that produced the newspaper, which ran from 1879 to 1960.
-The pressroom walls are plastered with posters that were printed by this local newspaper more than 150 years ago, and all press equipment—ranging from historic type cases, to layout boards, ink containers, a range of typewriters and linotype machines—is original and remains intact in its place.
+If you’ve never seen a newsroom — old or new — in person, you’re in for a treat at the Eureka Sentinel Museum.
+Situated in the same building that housed the Eureka Sentinel Newspaper, the museum’s first floor proudly displays an original, complete pressroom from the 1860s—including the very printing press that produced the newspaper, which ran from 1879 to 1960.
+The pressroom walls are plastered with posters that were printed by this local newspaper more than 150 years ago, and all press equipment—like historic type cases, layout boards, ink containers, a range of typewriters, and linotype machines—is original and remains intact in its place.

-While the press itself is a fascinating window into Eureka’s booming silver and lead strikes during the 1860s, other exhibits throughout this two story museum make life in early Eureka come alive with exhibits featuring preserved items from the local school and various private residences, historic photographs, and relics important to the early mining days ranging from historic documents, stock certificates, ledgers, and personal items belonging to the men who worked these mines.
+While the printing press itself is a fascinating window into Eureka’s booming lead and silver strikes during the 1860s, other exhibits throughout this two-story museum make life in early Eureka come alive with exhibits featuring preserved items from the local school and various private residences, historic photographs, and relics important to the early mining days ranging from historic documents, stock certificates, ledgers, and personal items belonging to the men who worked these mines.
 Other artifacts at the Eureka Sentinel Museum include military uniforms from both the first and second World Wars, as well as a robust collection of items from various fire companies and fraternal organizations in the Eureka area.